JLC2141/intro_to_cli/README.md

 ## 📕 CLI command: man

-Now, you might have asked yourself how did I know this awesome information about the flags for list.
+Now, you might have asked yourself how did I know this awesome information about the flags for the list `ls` command.
 Over time, you may memorize some useful flags and there's always google.
 But there's also a command that we can use to view the command manual, or `man`, for short.
 Enter the following to view the manual for the list command:

 ```
 man ls